-Onsite and online delegates are responsible for keeping their device (phone, tablet, or computer) powered, fully charged and connected to internet - as long as there is quorum, voting will not be delayed due to any delegate's individual technical needs.
-Also just like for online delegates, onsite delegates will be credentialed according to the principle of "one delegate, one device" (one delegate may not use more than one device at a time, and multiple delegates may not share the same device).
-This is a security feature that is tied to AGM Convene to help ensure the voting process stays safe and accurate.
-If you need to switch devices for any reason during the meeting, you will first need to log out of the AGM website on your original device before you attempt to log in to AGM on your second device.
+Onsite and online delegates are responsible for making sure their devices are fully charged.
+All delegates are responsible for ensuring that their technology is working as intended-as long as there is quorum, voting will not be delayed due to any delegate's individual technical needs.
+As for online delegates, onsite delegates will be credentialed according to the principle of "one delegate, one device" (one delegate may not use more than one device at a time, and multiple delegates may not share the same device).
+If you are onsite, your voting card authenticates you as a voter and can only work in combination with the voting keypad.
+This is a security feature that is tied to LUMI to help ensure the voting process stays safe and accurate.
+If you are onsite and your voting card or voting keypad is not functioning properly, raise your hand and a member of our onsite helpdesk offer assistance.